 Problem 6: The Low/Reverse Switch Valve

 Yet another failure to the 68RFE Valve Body is the L/R switch valve, the L/R switch valve is a small valve the size of a pea that controls the application of the L/R clutch pack when directed by the L/R oil solenoid.
 This valve rarely fails, but when it does, it either crossleaks immensely causing potential P0736 (Incorrect gear ratio reverse) or P0731 (Incorrect gear ratio first gear) codes.
 The solution here is a precision machined aluminum valve that features cleaning lands to prevent bore wear over time.

 To conclude, the 68RFE Valve Body is undeniably the largest failure point in the entire unit.
 Above, we’ve assessed why this occurs from a technical perspective and presented informative data and content to educate our consumers on the failures and solutions needed to modify and upgrade a quality 68RFE Transmission.
-For further education, we encourage you to call us and talk to an expert.
+For further education, we encourage you to call us Monday through Friday and talk to one of our 68RFE experts!